Skip to main content

 • Delete or clear existing TM files.

-Here you can choose to download entries for all languages or choose a specific language pair.
+Here, you can choose to download entries for all languages or select a specific language pair.

 To upload a translation memory file, click Upload TMX file.
-Please note that currently, we have a 100 MB limit on TMX upload.
+Note that there is currently a 100 MB limit on TMX uploads.
 If your file is larger, please split it into separate files.
-To merge entries from a TMX file with an existing TM, name the TMX file exactly like the existing TM and upload this TMX file.
+To merge entries from a TMX file with an existing TM, name the TMX file exactly the same as the existing TM and upload it.
 The entries will be added to the TM with the same name.

-Also note that translation units in the downloaded TMX file feature timestamps based on the latest TMX 1.4b standard.
-Make sure that you provide the tuv tag both for the source and the target languages.
-If the tuv tag is missing for one of the languages, you'll see an error when uploading the file.
+Also, be aware that translation units in the downloaded TMX file include timestamps based on the TMX 1.4b standard.
+Ensure that you provide the tuv tag for both the source and target languages.
+If the tuv tag is missing for one of the languages, you’ll encounter an error when uploading the file.

 Here’s an example of a valid TMX file: